lorenzocarlini/arduino_temperature_station/README.md

 #define port 5555 //Specify the server's PORT
 ...
 ```
+>Remember to assign different IPs and MACs if you plan on deployng more than one device in the same network.

-Don't forget to also edit Ethernet.init(pin) with the CS pin of the Ethernet Shield currently in use:
+Don't forget to also edit ```Ethernet.init(pin)``` with the CS pin of the Ethernet Shield currently in use:
 ``` sh
 Ethernet.init(10);  // Most Arduino shields
 //Ethernet.init(5);   // MKR ETH shield